rohit-mewada-1125/rohit-mewada-1125/README.md

 ---

-I am a passionate engineering student currently in my thirdfinal year at Sagar Institute of Science, Technology, and Research.
+I am a passionate engineering student currently in my final year at Sagar Institute of Science, Technology, and Research.
 With a strong foundation in programming and a curiosity to explore emerging technologies, I'm excited to contribute to innovative projects and enhance my skills in the field of computer science.